-The ultimate parent undertaking of the Company, and the largest group into which these financial statements are consolidated, is The British United Provident Association Limited ("Bupa Ltd"), a company incorporated in England and Wales, the registered office of which is, 1 Angel Court, London, EC2R 7HJ.
-The consolidated financial statements of Bupa Ltd are prepared in accordance with International Financial Reporting Standards as adopted by the UK and are available to the public.
+The ultimate parent undertaking of the Company, and the largest group into which these financial statements are consolidated, is The British United Provident Association Limited (Bupa), a company incorporated in England and Wales, the registered office of which is, 1 Angel Court, London, EC2R 7HJ.
+The consolidated financial statements of Bupa are prepared in accordance with UK-adopted International Financial Reporting Standards and are available to the public.
 The smallest group into which these financial statements are consolidated is that headed by Bupa Finance plc.